LeanKit-Labs/metronic/README.md

 // data has `key`, `value` and `timestamp` metrics.on( 'meter', function( data ) { ... } );

+// INSTRUMENTATION

+// instruments a promise or callback with a timer and attempt, success and failure counters. metrics.instrument(
+	key: [ 'one', 'two' ],
+	namespace: 'example',
+	call: function( cb ) {
+		// just return the promise
+		return someApi.call( ... );

+		// for a callback, pass the callback someApi.call( cb );
+	},
+	success: onSuccess
+	failure: onFailure
+);

 // TELEMETRY

 // captures a snapshot of processor and memory utilization